getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/cocoapods.md

 end
 ```

-After that run `pod install` which then should link everything correctly.
+And then, run `pod install` which should link everything correctly.
 Please keep in mind that you need the build steps that upload your source maps and debug symbols.